SEAMLESSLY MATCH YOUR NATURAL TOOTH COLOR IN ONE VISIT

 Bonding and Tooth Preservation

-Older filling materials rested inside a cavity.
+Older fillings simply sat inside the cavity without bonding to the tooth.
 White composite fillings bond directly to the tooth structure.
 This bond reinforces the tooth and protects it.

 Dentists can also use a tooth sparing preparation.
 That means more healthy enamel and dentin stay in place instead of being removed.